IdanKoblik/Jukebox/adventure/index.md

 ---
-title: Installing Jukebox spigot module on your plugin
+title: Installing Jukebox adventure module on your app
 editLink: true
 ---